jobritomar/momproject_frontend/README.md

 props: the logged in user

 Home component
-Shows the home page with about us
+Shows the home page

+AboutUs
+Shows why our project was created and our contacts

 Login component
 Allows user to log in